TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 #### Structure

-**TODO** - Dependency Diagram, Table explaining why and what each project in solution is for
+**TODO** **Out of scope** - Dependency Diagram, Table explaining why and what each project in solution is for LH.Server and LH.Client have references to all the packages with Server also having a reference to Client.
-- Naming should help
+Shared Services has a reference to Shared Entities and Shared BlazorComponents has a reference to the other two Shared packages

+This is the same with the LH packages.
+Which in addition have a reference to the shared packages.

+The API does depend on some service interfaces they may be in the wrong place.

 #### Naming
-In order to easily identify where components come from so we can see how general components are used within LH components for example alot of files have a suffix.
+In order to easily identify where components come from so we can see how general components are used within LH components for example a lot of files have a suffix.
 So LH_CharactersDBService : IGS_CharactersDBService
 Means the implementation is specific for learning hub the but this service is from the general/generic package so characters simulates a generic component/service of some kind.
 (Attendees is very similar but represents a purely LH one).